qieyl345/Readme/README.md

 ---

 ##⚖️ Intellectual Property & Ownership**Proprietary Rights**:
-In compliance with the project engagement agreement, all deliverables, including source code, algorithms, designs, and documentation ("Work Product") produced within this repository are the **exclusive property of Metairflow R&D Sdn.
-Bhd.**.
+In compliance with the project engagement agreement, all deliverables, including source code, algorithms, designs, and documentation ("Work Product") produced within this repository are the exclusive property of Metairflow R&D Sdn.
+Bhd..

 **Usage Restrictions**:

 * This repository is submitted as part of the **Mobile SecOps 21 Days Challenge**.

 * Unauthorized reproduction, development of derivative solutions, or commercial use of this Work Product is strictly prohibited for **24 months** following the engagement without written consent from Metairflow R&D Sdn.
 Bhd..

 **Confidentiality**:
 This repository adheres to the Non-Disclosure Agreement (NDA).
 No internal trade secrets or proprietary algorithms of the Disclosing Party have been exposed in this public documentation.